jankapunkt/bpmntools/README.md

-# bpmn-js-meteor
+# jkuester:bpmnio
-'Proof of concept' of integrating the bpmn-js modeler (from bpmn.io) into a meteor project.
+Meteor Package (soon released on atmosphere) which wraps the bpmn (and in future cmmn) tools from http://bpmn.io into a meteor package.

+Provides templates to include the examples from https://github.com/bpmn-io/bpmn-js-examples.